7Zup/MWM---iOS-App/README.md

 MWM - Test App
 ================================
-This app is... --- PURPOSE ---
+The purpose of this project was to replicate a music one view application in order to show my skill in iOS Swift for the MWM company.
+The app had one API call and one tabBar with 4 items on it (but only one was supposed to be developped).
+The tabBar item called "Chords" displayed a view with two collection view (or carousel) that the user could interact with in order to change a label.

+The rules:
-I had 3 hours to develop and submit this app, that is going to be reviewed for my application at MWM company.
+- 3 hours to develop and submit the app
+- no external libraries
+- if the project isnt finished on time, it is appreciated to finish it afterwards and send a second version of it

-The target of this app is iOS 9.0 and above, and it is made for iPhones only.
+The target of this app is iOS 12.0 and above, and it is made for iPhones & iPad on portrait.

 * [ScreenShots](#markdown-header-block-screenshots)
 * [Architecture](#markdown-header-architecture)